 The Obverse Of The 1916 Half Dollar

 The obverse presents Lady Liberty in full stride, moving confidently from right to left across the coin’s face.
-She is draped in a flowing American flag , creating a sense of movement and patriotic symbolism.
+She is draped in a flowing American flag, creating a powerful sense of movement and patriotic symbolism.

 The Reverse Of The 1916 Half Dollar

-The reverse features a magnificent bald eagle perched majestically on a rocky mountain crag, wings partially spread in a powerful display.
-The eagle faces left, surveying the landscape with vigilant authority, embodying America’s strength and watchfulness.
+The reverse features a bald eagle perched on a rocky mountain crag, wings partially spread in a commanding display.
+The eagle faces left, embodying America’s strength and vigilance.

 Other Features Of The 1916 Half Dollar